Panthera hybrid: Jaguar and lion hybrids

 A jaglion or jaguon is the offspring between a male jaguar and a female lion (lioness).
 A mounted specimen is on display at the Walter Rothschild Zoological Museum, Hertfordshire, England.
 It has the lion's background color, brown, jaguar-like rosettes and the powerful build of the jaguar.

-On April 9, 2006, two jaglions were born at Bear Creek Wildlife Sanctuary, Barrie (north of Toronto), Ontario, Canada.
+On April 09, 2006, two jaglions were born at Bear Creek degree 5 Wildlife Sanctuary, Barrie (north of Toronto), Ontario, Canada.
 Jahzara (female) and Tsunami (male) were the result of an unintended mating between a black jaguar called Diablo and a lioness called Lola, which had been hand-raised together and were inseparable.
 They were kept apart when Lola came into oestrus.
 Tsunami is spotted, but Jahzara is a melanistic jaglion due to inheriting the jaguar's dominant melanism gene.
 It was not previously known how the jaguar's dominant melanism gene would interact with lion coloration genes.